metayoub/qodly_datagrid/README.md

 ## TODO:

-- Search in column : On going
+- Search in column : need POC
 - AutoFIt : need POC
 - Styling (CSS) : On going
 - Editable cells : need POC
-- Save State in a dataSource : On going
 - Remove Unnecessary properties
 - Tested with Array of object

 ## Save State

-You can save the state of column visibility and order using `localStorage`:
+You can save the state of column visibility, Size and order using `Qodly Source` or `localStorage`:

 - **Column Visibility**: Toggle column visibility, and changes will be automatically saved.
+- **Column Size**: Change the Size of the column and make it suitable for your screen, the new sizes will be saved.
 - **Column Order**: Reorder columns by dragging and dropping them, and the new order will be saved.

+`localStorage` will only work when the DataGrid is not linked to any `Qodly Source`.

 ## Styling